gilbert/temp/README.md

 ```

 > These utilities streamline complex type scenarios, such as event handling or context merging, while integrating smoothly with Sin's core APIs.

-### Global `SinElement`

-A global HTMLElement type which represents virtual sin elements is available and can be leveraged when you wish to obtain an interface which inherits all DOM Element attributes via `s.Component` or annotation typing.

 ### Annotation Typing